 The following states and Washington, D.C., calculate rates for different age groups differently than the rest of the country.

 If you live in New York or Vermont, your age won't affect your health insurance rates at all.

-Aetna and Kaiser Permanente have the lowest average rates for health insurance.
+Kaiser Permanente and Molina have the lowest average rates for health insurance.

 If you're looking for cheap health insurance, get quotes from these companies if they're available in your area.
 Most of the largest health insurance companies have average rates below the national average.

 Getting health insurance quotes from a marketplace site lets you compare different companies in one place.
 You also have to get your policy from the federal marketplace or a state marketplace site to qualify for premium subsidies.
 If you buy coverage directly from a health insurance company, you won't get a discounted rate based on your income.

 Find Cheap Health Insurance Quotes in Your Area

 Health insurance companies can set their own rates.
 This means the cost of the same plan tier will vary between companies.
 Comparing companies and quotes is the best way to find a policy that fits your budget.